cloudmelon/Cloud-Native-Playbook/01 - Pods design.md

 Previsouly, we've talked about with the help of replicasets and deployments we make sure multiple copies of our applications are made available across various different worker nodes.
 Daemonsets like replicaset but it runs one copye your pod on each node in your cluster.
 Whenever a new node is added to the cluster a replica of the pod is automatically added to that node and when a node is removed the pod is automatically removed.

-The key thing to define daemonset is it ensures that one copy of the pod is always present in all nodes in the cluster.
+The key thing to define daemonset is it ensures that one copy of the pod is always present in all nodes in the cluster. ( Ignored by kube-scheduler )

 DaemonSets do not use a scheduler to deploy pods.
 When you need to run 1 replicas and exactly 1 on each node, daemonset is a perfect match.
 As nodes are removed from the cluster, those Pods are garbage collected.